-- 10.1 The requirement for entry is an expectation of a minimum of five 'standard' GCSE passes (formerly five grade C or above) for those following the British National Curriculum. - 10.2.
-To have the very best chance of passing IB and A level subjects, students should have a 'strong' pass (grade 5 or above) in that subject at GCSE.
-A grade 5 in Maths and English is required for entry on the IB diploma. - 10.3 Success by the end of Year 12 (to gain at least a pass in all subjects taken in the internal exams at the end of Year 12) is a requirement for progression into Year 13.
+10.1 The requirement for entry is an expectation of a minimum of five 'standard' GCSE passes (formerly five grade C or above) for those following the British National Curriculum or five 'standard' IGCSE passes (or equivalent) for those following international courses.

+10.2.
+To have the very best chance of passing IB and A Level subjects, students should have a 'strong' pass (grade 5/C or above) in that subject at GCSE or IGCSE.
+A grade 5/C in Maths and English is required for entry on the IB diploma.

+10.3 Success by the end of Year 12 (to gain at least a pass in all subjects taken in the internal exams at the end of Year 12) is a requirement for progression into Year 13.